Jeditale/Learning_Graphic_coding/README.md

 I did slips into something else many times like doing racing and stuff. but thats not the point! now this is spark me a joy and I was looking for a project to working on and this is close to what I like which is VIDEO GAMES!
 :)

+Makes sure to install these programs

+1.We suggest using Visual Studio 2017 Express for Desktop as a compiler.
+You can download it for free here https://www.visualstudio.com/en-US/products/visual-studio-express-vs. MAKE SURE YOU CHOOSE CUSTOM INSTALLATION AND CHECK C++.

+2.Download CMake from here and install it http://www.cmake.org/cmake/resources/software.html.

+3.Download the source code and unzip it, for instance in C:\Users\XYZ\Projects\OpenGLTutorials\ . http://www.opengl-tutorial.org/download/